Soffan05/Lasercom/README.md

 # LaserCom
-In this project two independent arduino-devices was built to communicate wirelessly only using laser-diodes and photoresistors.
+In this project two independent arduino-devices was built to communicate wirelessly using only laser-diodes, photoresistors and Arduino circuit boards.
 This was my "Gymnasiearbete" during my last semester of "Gymnasiet".

 Final Result: